-The powerful 82-volt engine of the Snapper XD 82V Max Step Sense Lawn Mower comes at a premium price, but allows the mower to move through thick grass growth without slowing or stopping.
-Once cut, the mower can mulch, bag, or side-discharge the grass according to user needs or preferences.
+The powerful 82-volt engine of this Snapper model comes at a premium price, but it allows the mower to move through thick grass growth without slowing or stopping.
+Once the grass is cut, the mower can mulch, bag, or side-discharge the grass according to user needs or preferences.

-The 72-lb self-propelled lawn mower has 8-inch front wheels and 10-inch rear wheels to move across bumpy ground without issue.
+The 72-pound self-propelled lawn mower has 8-inch front wheels and 10-inch rear wheels to move across the bumpy ground without issue.
 It uses a squeeze bar and pace-keeping technology to automatically move forward at a pace that matches its user.
 The mower purchase includes two batteries and a rapid charger.

-The Greenworks 21-Inch, 40V Self-Propelled Lawn Mower uses a battery-powered engine to cut a lawn in near silence.
-One active battery sits in the live battery port and a second battery can ride along in the storage port for quick switching when the first battery runs out.
+The Greenworks 21-inch, 40-volt self-propelled lawn mower uses a battery-powered engine to cut a lawn in near silence.
+One active battery sits in the live battery port, and a second battery can ride along in the storage port for quick switching when the first battery runs out.

 The user controls this mower with a squeeze bar and can choose to mulch, bag, or side-discharge cut grass for optimal versatility.
 The 8-inch front wheels and 10-inch rear wheels make it easier to run the self-propelled lawn mower over bumpy or uneven ground and to avoid struggling to keep the blade from hitting the ground.

 After learning about the features of self-propelled lawn mowers, there may be some lingering questions about how these mowers work, what features to look for, and what size is appropriate for the yard.
 Some of the most common questions and answers are below.